Frequently Asked Questions (FAQ) for MCH Students

 - Students cannot use positions to teach or fill TA appointments

-- Students cannot hold multiple Center-funded positions (with the exception of MCHIG executive committee members)
+- Students cannot hold multiple Center-funded positions (with the exception of MCHIG executive committee and other time-limited positions)

-- Stipends range and depend on the project, Center funding and the number of deployments offered in a given year
+Your deployment is contingent upon the continuing availability of work and funds for the position and on your satisfactory work performance.
+Stipends range and depend on the project, Center funding and the number of deployments offered in a given year.

-- All projects must be completed and the stipend paid by the grant budget end date (June 30 of every year)
+- All projects must be completed and the final stipend payment made by the grant budget end date (June 30 of every year)

 How do I apply?